 Operating System – Windows or Mac (Apple)

 This is largely a personal preference.
 Most of the advanced applications that students work with will be used on lab computers and not their personal systems.
 By now all laptops and PC's are arriving with Windows 10.
 The main concern here is that you have the latest version of Microsoft Office.
-Office 2013 for Windows is the current standard.
-Office 2010 is the standard for Mac’s.
+Office 2016 for Windows is the current standard.
+Office 2016 is the standard for Mac’s.
 Office 365 which is an online version is also available for both Mac and Window machines.